Pixoraft/MB/RENDER_SUCCESS_GUIDE.md

 # Render Deployment - SUCCESS CONFIGURATION

-## ✅ WORKING SOLUTION
+## ✅ FINAL WORKING SOLUTION
-Your app is now correctly configured for Render deployment with a simple, reliable approach.
+Your app is now correctly configured for Render deployment.
+This fixes ALL previous import.meta.dirname and vite config errors.

 ## Current Configuration
 ```yaml